 What is a DMSA scan used for?

 This scan is used to check the structure of the kidneys, their size and shape.
 It is very commonly used in children who have had urinary tract infections.
 It shows which areas of the kidney are working well and any areas of scarring.
-Scarring can be caused by a condition called vesico-ureteric reflux (when urine travels back from the bladder to the kidneys).
+Scarring can be caused by a condition in which urine travels back from the bladder to the kidneys.
+This is called vesico-ureteric reflux.
 DMSA scans can also look for damage following an injury or reduced blood supply to the kidneys.

 A DMSA scan enables doctors to see the functioning tissue of your kidneys.
 This is because DMSA does not attach itself to areas of the kidneys that are damaged.
 Doctors can compare the function of each kidney to see if one kidney functions differently to the other.
 By performing regular DMSA scans they can monitor any changes to inflammation of the kidneys.